PureDarwin/PureDarwin/setup/README.txt

 Installation
 ============

+0. Check and edit the `pd_config' configuration file to reflect your needs.

-1. Get binary roots and binary drivers with `pd_fetch' They will be stored respectively in:
+1. Get binary roots and binary drivers with `pd_fetch'.
-      - pd_tmp/pd_binaryroots/
-      - pd_tmp/pd_binarydrivers/

-2. Thin them with `pd_i386thinner'
+2. Thin them with `pd_i386thinner'.
-   Thinned result will be placed in pd_tmp/Packages_i386/

 3. Then see the usage of `pd_setup':